 As a first step you should see the doctor who knows you, or the symptom you are concerned about, best.
 For most patients, this will be your General Practitioner, but in some cases, it may be your specialist.
-If, for example, you have an oncologist (cancer specialist) or respiratory physician (lung specialist) who you see regularly they may be willing to prescribe Medicinal Cannabis if the symptom of concern relates to the condition they are treating you for.
+If for example, you have an oncologist (cancer specialist) or respiratory physician (lung specialist) who you see regularly they may be willing to prescribe medical cannabis if the symptom of concern relates to the condition they are treating you for.

 The doctor that you see needs to be an Australian-registered medical practitioner with appropriate qualifications and/or expertise for the condition requiring treatment.
 The government has indicated that it favours the involvement of your usual GP in the prescribing of Medicinal Cannabis because that doctor knows you and your health, is aware of your history and has access to your medical record.
 This ensures that prescribing is both appropriate and safe and also makes sure that you can receive appropriate follow-up.